harrisonlab/bioinformatics_tools/Gene_prediction/README.md

 ## Busco

-Indentification of Benchmarking Universal Single-Copy Orthologs in BUSCO
+Indentification of Benchmarking Universal Single-Copy Orthologs in the genome usgin BUSCO databases.

 ### Requirements